psychemedia/binder-neo4j/README.md

 ```

-The container also includes a [`cypher_kernel`](https://github.com/HelgeCPH/cypher_kernel) which allows queries to be entered directly into code cells and interactive network diagrams to be displayed direcly from cell query results.
+The container also includes a [`cypher_kernel`](https://github.com/HelgeCPH/cypher_kernel) which allows queries to be entered directly into code cells and interactive network diagrams to be displayed directly from cell query results.

 Broken: